-Controlling Invasive Non-Native Plants
+Controlling Invasive Non-Native Plants - Leaflet Launched.

 The Dee Catchment Partnership (DCP) has produced a new 'Controlling Invasive Non-Native Plants' leaflet.
 This helps to assist the River Dee Trust and River Don Trust with their volunteer programme to control the plants along the river.
 The leaflet provides a guide to the key four invasive plant species (Giant Hogweed, Himalayan Balsam, Japanese Knotweed and American Skunk Cabbage), a list of do's and dont's and contacts for volunteering.
 This has already proved a valuable resource at promotional events and volunteer days, will be included in a postal drop locally to attract more volunteers and be used by rangers and land managers to spread the word on Invasive Non-Native Plants.
 The DCP hosts information pages on Invasive Non-Native Species (INNS) for Aberdeenshire Council and Scottish Natural Heritage (SNH), which provide an overview of legislation, agency roles, key species, control, reporting and funding.